wilswer/tsfx/paper/paper.md

 finance, industry, meteorology, and medicine, to mention a few.
 As hardware to collect and store time series data is becoming increasingly affordable, the amount of available time series data is increasing in many domains.
-A common preprocessing step when dealing with time series is feature extraction where useful features, such as mean, variance, skewness, etc. are extracted from time series to be used in downstream tasks such as classification, regression or clustering.
+A common preprocessing step when dealing with time series is feature extraction.
+This involves calculating representative features such as mean, variance, skewness, etc. from the time series to be used in downstream tasks such as classification, regression or clustering.
 For large time series datasets, performance is important for enabling timely data preprocessing.
 TSFX is made for this purpose: extracting features from large time series datasets.

 # Acknowledgements